amit02-ux/Thrifty-Tracker/Readme.md

 4. Push to the branch (`git push origin feature/your-feature`)
 5. Create a new Pull Request

-Thank you for using Healthvider!
+Thank you for using Thrifty-Tracker!